 - Animals must be treated kindly and cared for properly.
 Animals must be housed in a clean, ventilated, comfortable environment compatible with the standards and requirements appropriate for the species used.
 They must be given a continuous, clean (uncontaminated) water and food supply.
 Cages, pens and fish tanks must be cleaned frequently.
 Proper care must be provided at all times including weekends, holidays, and vacation periods.
 Animals must be observed daily to assess their health and well-being.
 A Designated Supervisor is required to oversee the daily husbandry of the animals.
 The following documents offer space requirements and additional husbandry information: - Federal Animal Welfare Regulation - Guide for the Care and Use of Laboratory Animals - Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag-Guide) - 2) The Scientific Review Committee must determine when a veterinarian is required to certify that the research plan and animal husbandry are appropriate.
 This certification is required before experimentation and the prior SRC approval.
-It is highly recommended that a veterinarian be consulted in experiments that involve supplemental nutrition and/or activities that would not be ordinarily encountered in the animal's daily life. - 3) If an unexpected illness or emergency occurs, the affected animals must have proper medical and nursing care that is directed by a veterinarian.
+It is highly recommended that a veterinarian be consulted in experiments that involve supplemental nutrition and/or activities that would not be ordinarily encountered in the animal's daily life.

+- 3) If an unexpected illness or emergency occurs, the affected animals must have proper medical and nursing care that is directed by a veterinarian.
 A student researcher is expected to stop experimentation if there is significant weight loss or death in the experimental subjects.
 The experiment can only be resumed if the cause of illness or death is not related to the experimental procedures and if appropriate steps are taken to eliminate the causal factors.

 - 4) Animals may not be captured from or released into the wild without approval of authorized wildlife or other regulatory officials.
 Fish may be obtained from the wild only if the researcher releases the fish unharmed, has the proper license, and adheres to state and local fishing laws and regulations.

-- 5) Studies involving animals in their natural environment, as well as animals in zoological parks, where there is no interaction between the experimenter and the subject animals, must have SRC pre-approval but do not require a Qualified Scientist Form (2).

-- The final disposition of the animals must be considered and explained on Vertebrate Animal Form (5A).
-Euthanasia for tissue removal and/or pathological analysis is not permitted for a project conducted in a non-regulated site
+- 5) The final disposition of the animals must be considered and explained on Vertebrate Animal Form (5A).
+Euthanasia for tissue removal and/or pathological analysis is not permitted for a project conducted in a non-regulated site.

-- 7) After initial SRC approval, a student with any proposed changes in the Student Checklist (1A) and Research Plan of the project must repeat the approval process before laboratory experimentation/data collection resumes.
+- 8) After initial SRC approval, a student with any proposed changes in the Student Checklist (1A) and Research Plan of the project must repeat the approval process before laboratory experimentation/data collection resumes.

-- 8) The following forms are required:
+- 9) The following forms are required:

 - a.
 Checklist for Adult Sponsor (1)

 - b.
 Student Checklist (1A)

 - c.
 Research Plan

 - d.
 Approval Form (1B)

 - e.
 Vertebrate Animal Form (5A)

 - f.
-Qualified Scientist Form (2)
+Qualified Scientist Form (2), if applicable